 At the same time, I was charmed by the flirtation, and the held-breath, of the game of blocks Levin has with his unrequited love, Kitty (the Swedish actress Alicia Vikander, with whom I was also charmed), later in the movie.
 By this point he’s suffered, she’s suffered (she loved Vronsky), and they’ve both matured.
 He’s in her parlor, visiting, and there are blocks there, and they play a game, almost like “Wheel of Fortune,” in which one side asks a question or makes a statement using only the first letter of each word, and the other side tries to guess what it is.
 In this way, this safe way, they reveal their feelings.
 DNMN, for example, from Levin, means, “Did No Mean Never?” referring to his earlier marriage proposal.
 TIDNK, she says, meaning “Then I Did Not Know.”
 And now? he asks.
 She asks, via the blocks, for his forgiveness for the way she was.
 He responds with these letters: ILY.
 No translation needed.
 That’s a sweet moment, and recalls the various wordgames from Stoppard’s “Rosencrantz and Guildenstern are Dead.”

 In Tolstoy’s novel, I remember having more sympathy for Anna and less for Karenin, who seemed a prig to me.
-But as the movie progressed, I found myself less and less sympathetic with Anna, who gives up her child, etc., for her one great love, Vronsky (Aaron Taylor-Johnson of “Kick Ass” fame).
-But Vronsky is, for the most part, shallow and callow.
+But as the movie progressed, I found myself less and less sympathetic with Anna, who gives up her child, etc., for her one great love, Vronsky (Aaron Taylor-Johnson).
+Except Vronsky is, for the most part, shallow and callow.
 It’s a game to him, until it’s not, and Anna seems a fool for falling in love with him as completely as she does.
 Meanwhile, her husband, Karenin (Jude Law), publicly cuckolded, seems a decent, moral man who mostly tries to do the right thing.

-Our sympathies here are no small matter.
+Our sympathies in this story are no small matter.
 Milan Kundera, in the last pages of his book of essays, “The Art of the Novel,” writes the following:

 When Tolstoy sketched the first draft of Anna Karenina, Anna was a most unsympathetic woman, and her tragic end was entirely deserved and justified.
 The final version of the novel is very different, but I do not believe that Tolstoy had revised his moral ideas in the meantime; I would say, rather, that in the course of writing, he was listening to another voice than that of his personal moral conviction.
 He was listening to what I would like to call the wisdom of the novel.
 Every true novelist listens for that suprapersonal wisdom, which explains why great novels are always a little more intelligent than their authors.
 Novelists who are more intelligent than their books should go into another line of work.